-We did the ultimate canned wine taste test to find the BEST canned wine for you to enjoy at your next party or tailgate.
-The Living Locurto team tried fifteen different red, white and rosé canned wines.
+We did a taste test of 15 canned wine brands to find the BEST wine in a can for you to drink this summer.
 You might be shocked at what we found!
 This is a must read for wine lovers.

 Why try canned wine?

 Canned wine has a convenience factor.
 Toss out your corkscrew and throw a canned wine into a cooler and you are set for a day at the beach or pool.

 What about after summer?
 Can canned wines be just as fun and convenient in the winter months?
 We say yes they can!
 They’re perfect for a casual block party, a neighborhood fall festival, Christmas caroling, or a casual night in with friends.

 Buying the right canned wine can overwhelming, so we decided it would be fun to do a taste test at our recent Living Locurto retreat.
 Trust us when we say, we know what were are talking about when it comes to wines!
 But we are no wine snobs either.
 We’re a group of professional party planners, food bloggers, and novice wine aficionados.
 Everyone agreed that we like wines to be approachable, smooth, and easy to drink.

 Note: We weren’t paid to write this and have no affiliation with any of these brands.
 It was purely a taste test to find the best canned wines available at our local Texas stores.

 Best Rosé Canned Wine